-In our pamphlet which Avis Brown so generously referred to, we tackled "... the relation of women to capital and [the] kind of struggle we [can] effectively wage to destroy it" (p.5), and draw throughout on the experience of the struggle against capital by Black people.
+In our pamphlet which Avis Brown so generously referred to,1 we tackled "... the relation of women to capital and [the]

+1 "The Colony of the Colonized: notes on race, class and sex," Avis Brown, Race Today, June 1973.
+The writer refers to The Power of Women and the Subversion of the Community by Mariarosa Dalla Costa and Selma James (Falling Wall Press, Bristol 1972), as "brilliant."
+The third edition was published as a book in 1975.
+Unless otherwise stated, all quotations are from Power of Women, 1975.
+(We were later to learn that Avis Brown was a pseudonym for A. Sivanankind of struggle we [can] effectively wage to destroy it" (p.5), and draw throughout on the experience of the struggle against capital by Black people.
 Beginning with the female (caste) experience, we redefined class to include women.
 That redefinition was based on the unwaged labour of the housewife.
 We put it this way: